 The Clinton Young Foundation advocates for and offers legal assistance to those wrongfully convicted of capital murder in Texas.
-Clinton Young’s case, an iconic example of massive injustice, is one of the people we advocate for.
+Clinton Young, whose case is an iconic example of massive injustice, is someone we have been advocating for since the start.

 Read more about Clinton’s case here.

 The Foundation was established to advocate for Clinton.
 Now that he is free, we help Clinton with his rehabilitation, legal fees, upcoming trial, and other necessities.

 The Foundation advocates for people wrongfully convicted of capital murder in Texas by raising social awareness and promoting criminal justice reform in the United States.

 We offer legal services to those wrongfully convicted of capital murder by offering independent investigation, legal representation, and mitigation services.

 We educate the public about the broken American criminal justice system by giving lectures, conducting research, and publishing our legal research.